Burmese hare: Description

-The Burmese hare is a small to moderate sized species with adults growing to a length of 35 to 50 cm and weighing between 2 and 2.5 kg.
-The long ears have black tips, the dorsal surface of the body is reddish-grey tinged with black, the rump is rather greyer and the underparts are white.
-The tail is white above and black below and the feet are white in individuals from Burma and reddish-brown or yellowish-brown in those from Thailand.
+The Burmese hare is a medium-sized species that closely resembles the Indian hare.
+Adults grow to a length of 35 to 50 cm and weigh between 2 and 2.5 kg.
+The hare's body measures from 40 to 59 cm in length, not including a 5.5 to 8.4 cm tail.
+The hind feet measure from 9.6 to 11 cm, and the ears are fairly large, measuring from 8 to 9 cm in length.
+The long ears have black tips, the dorsal surface of the body is reddish-grey tinged with black, the rump is more grey and the underparts are white.
+The tail is white above and black below.
+In Myanmar, the hare's feet are white, while they are more reddish- or yellowish-brown in specimens from Thailand.